RAW (rolling papers)

 RAW is a brand of rolling papers created in 1995 by Josh Kesselman.
-Rolling papers are designed to be used for smoking tobacco and cannabis.
+Rolling papers are designed to be used for smoking cannabis.
 RAW filters and hand-rolling machines are also products from the same brand.

 History

-1993 - 2004
+1993–2004

-While in college, Josh Kesselman researched opening a “very small” smoke shop as part of a project.
+While in college, Josh Kesselman researched opening a "very small" smoke shop as part of a project.
 At the time, he was also trading rolling papers with collectors in Europe.
 After receiving an 'A' on the project, he decided to open the store in real life.